-12 Student to Faculty Ratio
+Student to Faculty Ratio

-Report the Fall 2010 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2015 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2010 Student to Faculty ratio 9 to 1 (based on 13,620 students and 1 440 faculty).
+12 Fall 2015 Student to Faculty ratio 8.658 to 1 (based on 14303 students and 1652 faculty).

-Undergraduate Class Size
+13 Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2010 term.
+In the table below, please use the following definitions to report information about the size of classes and Class Sections: A class section is an organized course offered for credit, identified by discipline and